 - Cervical cancer

-Antiviral drugs are often given in combination.
-Categories of these drugs include:
+There are drugs for fighting viruses (antiviral drugs).
+They're often given in combination.
+These drugs include:

 - Nucleoside reverse transcriptase inhibitors